 Anyone that has ever experienced the honeymoon stage will know what I mean when I say this is the best and worst feeling in the world.
-I love the excitement you get before you go on a date and how nice it is to get all dressed up, and how special you feel when he looks at you in the way that no one else ever has.
+I love the excitement you get before you go on a date and how nice it is to get all dressed up, and how special you feel when he looks at you in a way that no one else ever has.

 2. Annoyance stage

 Once you’re over that initial attraction you start to notice all those things that someone does that annoy you.
 Some can be the most unreasonable things ever.
 Why would someone put the soap next to the dish after washing their hands rather than putting it in it?

 This again comes and goes no matter how long your relationship is and this can be one of the hardest stages to get through.
 You have no idea how much the soap dish drama bothers me or how he goes to the pub and forgets to bring me dinner home when he promised.
 But, you have to take the rough with the smooth!

 At one point or another, you will feel heartbroken in your relationship.
 No matter how loved up you are, there is no avoiding it.
 Maybe you have an argument about something and at the time it feels like you have such opposing views that you can’t carry on.
 You might have even been together for 6 years and then start having doubts and you’re not sure if it will work out.

 Feeling heartbroken doesn’t have to mean the end of a relationship.
 It’s just another stage that you have to work through.
 Sure enough, this bit is the hardest, and sometimes your relationship won’t survive but if you get through it, you will be stronger than ever.Feeling heartbroken doesn’t have to mean the end of a relationship.
 It’s just another stage that you have to work through.
 Click To Tweet